Finding a mortgage online is convenient, but how can you be sure the lender is legit?

 Some online lenders have found themselves in trouble with regulators and investors.
-Others keep building, but may struggle to match long-established mortgage lenders when it comes to compliance, stability, and implementing the technology that simplifies your process.
+Others keep building but may struggle to match long-established mortgage lenders when it comes to compliance, stability, and implementing the technology that simplifies your process.

-To put online versus established lenders into perspective, it’s considered great success for an online mortgage startup to fund over $1 billion in mortgage loans in a year.
+To put online versus established lenders into perspective, it’s considered a great success for an online mortgage startup to fund over $1 billion in mortgage loans in a year.
 That might sound large until you consider that the smallest of the nation’s top 40 mortgage lenders funded over $8 billion in loans last year, according to Inside Mortgage Finance.